Monica EK, et al.

 example, 3 nm to 1 μm.

-The Cationic Polymers
+Cationic Polymers

-[0025] The polymer in the cationic layer can be any polymer having
+[0025] The polymer in the cationic layer can be any polymer

-cationic groups.
-For the cationic groups, cationic groups having
+having cationic groups.
+For the cationic groups, cationic groups

-quadricovalent nitrogen (ammonium groups) are preferred; in
+having quadricovalent nitrogen (ammonium groups) are preferred;

-case of polyvinylamines or two bonds in the case of
+the case of polyvinylamines or two bonds in the case of

 polyethylenimines).